jinisaweaklearner/DS-ML-Paper-Note-Code/tree-based/XGBoost.md

 where $\Omega(f)=\gamma T+\frac{1}{2} \lambda\|w\|^{2}$ <br/>
 T: the number of leaves <br/>
 w: leaf weights <br/>
-Ω penalizes the complexity of the model <br/>
+Ω penalizes the complexity of markdown-all-in-onemarkdown-all-in-onethe model <br/>
 - a continuous score on each of the leaf, we use wi to represent score on i-th leaf.
 - the regularized objective will tend to select a model employing simple and predictive functions.